abachaa/VQA-Med-2021/README.md

 - Validation set: Consists of 500 radiology images and associated questions/answers about Abnormality
 - Test set: 500 radiology images and 500 questions about abnormality.
 Participants were tasked with generating the answers based on the visual content of the images.

-The VQA-Med dataset was also used the ImageCLEF Caption & Concept Prediction Task: https://www.imageclef.org/2021/medical/caption
+The VQA-Med dataset was also used in the ImageCLEF Caption & Concept Prediction Task: https://www.imageclef.org/2021/medical/caption

 VQG Data:
 - The VQG 2021 validation set contains 200 questions associated with 85 radiology images.